Who Are the Girls?: Songs

 "Vortex" is a female empowerment anthem that South described as representing the "ravey" side of Nova Twins' sound, which is self-mythologically referred to in its title and lyrics.
 Using dynamics to create what Damon Taylor of Dead Press! described as a "blistering and squealing crescendo", the song progresses from "sliding" basslines into "clamouring" drums and "screeching" guitars, with Love's vocals alternating between spoken word verses and screaming.
 "Play Fair" was intended as the "ultimate revenge tune" for people being held back by others, and displays distorted instrumentation with "grimey" basslines and "scattered" guitarwork.
 "Taxi" imagines Nova Twins driving in a pink Cadillac as "taxi-driving hit-girls"; the song was written with its video concept in mind, which was inspired by the action films Blade Runner, Kill Bill, The Matrix, and Sin City.
 Manuel Berger of laut.de highlighted the song for its complex arrangements of melody, rhythm and "sound experiments" underlying its "squeaking, filthy wall of noise".
 "Devil's Face" addresses Nova Twins' experiences with covert racism at the height of Brexit.
 "Not My Day" is about allowing oneself to be vulnerable and act out instead of masking themselves.
 Musically, the song blends chanted vocals with gliding bass lines and "colliding" distortion.

-Nova Twins intended "Bullet" to encourage women to fight back against scrutiny for their sexuality and sexism and harrassment, which are illustrated through the use of repetititve wolf-whistles and a verse at the end of the song referencing misogynistic rap music clichés.
+Nova Twins intended "Bullet" to encourage women to fight back against scrutiny for their sexuality and sexism and harassment, which are illustrated through the use of repetititve wolf-whistles and a verse at the end of the song referencing misogynistic rap music clichés.
 "Lose Your Head" is a song about celebrating difference that Jenessa Williams of NME compared to Nadia Rose, Limp Bizkit, and the Basement Jaxx song "Plug It In".
 "Ivory Tower" diverges from the rest of the songs on Who Are the Girls? with its balladic composition.
 Love said the song was intended to show Nova Twins could be "energetic as well as intimate"; South said that its demo version was reused on the album as Abbiss was unable to recreate its atmosphere and energy in the studio.
 Gray imagined "Undertaker" as the result of The Prodigy's Liam Howlett "re-pitch[ing]" the songs of Rage Against The Machine.
 Who Are the Girls?s closing track, "Athena" features "fictional and mythological" lyrics, and experimental hooks and vocal patterns; the album subsequently ends with a "thunderous battering of bass and screeching vocals".